-During the 1886-1887 winter season, they traveled abroad and 53 Marlborough was the home of Francis Inman Amory, an attorney, and his wife, Grace Josephine (Minot) Amory.
-They had married in May of 1886 and 53 Marlborough probably was their first home together.
-They had moved to 116 Beacon by the next season.
+During the 1886-1887 winter season, they were traveling in Europe and 53 Marlborough was the home of Francis Inman Amory, an attorney, and his wife, Grace Josephine (Minot) Amory.
+They had married in May of 1886 and had spent the summer in Lenox.
+They moved to 116 Beacon by the next season.

 Leslie Wainwright Codman died in August of 1901, Leslie (Tilden) Codman died in March of 1903, and Edward Codman died in December of 1904.
 In his will, Edward Codman left 53 Marlborough to the Massachusetts General Hospital and Harvard College.